 Applying cold several times a day for 20 to 30 minutes at a time to keep will keep swelling down, especially in the first several days.

 Applying direct pressure to an injury helps reduce swelling by restricting blood flow.
 Things like compression bandages, elastic bandages, or cold compression devices should provide enough compression without being too constrictive.
 Compression can also help ease pain by keeping the injured area somewhat immobilized.

 Elevating an injury just after an accident will contribute to reduced blood flow and therefore, less swelling.
 For leg injuries, keep the legs elevated while seated or reclining so that excess fluid does not collect.
 For arm injuries, try to rest the affected arm on a table or chair so that it is above the level of your heart.

 Things to avoid when you have a soft tissue injury:

 In the first 48-72 hours following an injury it is important to avoid the following1:

 - Heat- it increases blood flow and swelling.

 - Alcohol- This also increases blood flow and swelling, and will slow the healing process.

-- Massage- If done to early it may also increases blood flow and swelling.
+- Massage- If done too early it may also increase blood flow and swelling.
 Massage should only be done once the swelling is gone.

 If your swelling is chronic or lasts longer than 2-3 weeks, you should see your doctor.
 They will be able to recommend medication, exercise, and therapy to resolve the swelling.
 Remember, swelling is the body’s reaction to an injury; so if the swelling is still present, so is the injury.